Contribution to the Circular Economy/ Approaches to Waste Reduction

 The Kyocera Group contributes to the reduction of environmental load while maintaining functionality through decreased material use by adopting new-style folding boxes.

-Recycling of Disposed PET Film
+Recycling Waste PET Film into Product Parts

 PET Film (Image)